SulmanK/concept_visualizer/Design/data_cleanup_plan.md

 To monitor the function's execution:

 1. View the function logs in the Supabase dashboard
-2. Set up alerts for function failures
+2. Review GitHub Actions execution logs
-3. Consider implementing a reporting mechanism that sends an email or notification with cleanup statistics
+3. Consider implementing a notification system for cleanup operations

 ## Next Steps